bytebase/bytebase/docs/design/gh-ost-integration.md

 ### Pre-migration validation

 gh-ost has many requirements and limitations, we want to check whether gh-ost is good to go before the actual migration.
 To validate it, we run gh-ost with noop flag.
 We will return the error, if any, to user and let user handle it.
+The error includes but not limited to the followings

+- SQL statement not legal
+- `_tablename_ghc` present
+- `_tablename_gho` present
+- binlog format is not row based.

 This will be a new task check run type.

 ```Go
 const TaskCheckDatabaseSchemaUpdateGhost = "bb.task-check.database.schema.update.ghost"